 1/4 cup tinned coconut milk

-1 tbsp fake butter
+1 tbsp fake butter1/4 cup tinned coconut milk

 1/2 tbsp vanilla essence